zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-data/add-data.md

 * A Chrome browser
 * All previous labs successfully completed

-## Task 1: Create an Action Chain to Navigate from the Departments Page to the Employees Page
+## Task 1: Create an action chain to navigate from the Departments page to the Employees page

 1. Click **Workspaces**![Workspaces icon](images/vbs-workspaces-icon.png), then click **HR Visual Application** in the Workspaces table.
 2. Click **Web Applications** ![Web Applications icon](images/web-applications-icon.png), then **main-departments** under the hrwebapp and main nodes.